Constitution of the British Society of Abortion Care Providers (BSACP)

 - The Membership Secretary shall be elected at the AGM and shall serve for the following three years as Membership Secretary.
 The Membership Secretary may be nominated for re-election for a second term of office.

 - The Treasurer shall be elected at the AGM and shall serve for the following three years as Treasurer.
 The Treasurer may be nominated for re-election for a second term of office.

 - Only ordinary members (not Honorary members) will be eligible for nomination to become Officers.
 Nominations must be submitted on the appropriate form to be received by the BSACP Office no less than three calendar months before the next AGM so that, if necessary, a postal ballot can be arranged and the results announced at the AGM.
 Only ordinary members are eligible to vote.
 In the event that only one nomination is received, the Council shall consider the nomination and, if approved, the appointment shall be announced at the AGM.

 The Council shall reserve the right to seek further information and to defer or decline proposals.

-- In the event that an Officer is unable to complete the full term of three years, Acting Chairs, an Acting Secretary or Acting Treasurer shall be appointed from amongst members of the Council until the due process of nomination and election is completed at the next AGM.
+- In the event that an Officer is unable to complete the full term of three years, Acting Chairs, an Acting Secretary, an Acting Membership Secretary or Acting Treasurer shall be appointed from amongst members of the Council until the due process of nomination and election is completed at the next AGM.